 St. Louis Community College is committed to ensuring equal access to all of its programs, activities, events and services for persons with disabilities.

 If you are interested in attending an event or program at STLCC and have disability related accommodation needs, please contact the event coordinator at least two working days prior to the scheduled event.
-Documentation of disability and completion of an Accommodations Request Form may be required.
+Documentation of disability and completion of other office-related forms may be required to ensure your needs are appropriately and effectively met.

 For our theater patrons